zplayads/Help-Center-for-Promotion/guides.md

 ![014](adimgscn/014en.png)

-P.S.
-Your ad campaign will be vaild only when the account balance is over 0.
+Notes: Your ad campaign will be vaild only when the account balance is over 0.

 ### 4 Report